X

 bank while he was still

 a teen-ager.
-Fifty or sixty years later, he was still
+A half century later, he was still

 able (at